ih84ds/gmtarr/README.md

 * export registrants from Wild Apricot's Event admin
 * go to Audience Dashboard and select Import Contacts
 * updload the exported CSV
-* import to "Current Members", Subscribed
+* In Mailchimp, import to "Current Members", Subscribed
   * make sure to check the box for UPDATE EXISTING or else the new tag won't get applied to existing contacts
 * add a tag for the round robin, e.g. `rr-2022-fall`
 * make sure first name, last name, and email fields are properly mapped